aditinpala/FudgeCorp-Data-Warehouse-BI-reporting/README.md

-# FudgeCorp:Data-Warehouse-BI-reporting
+# Data-Warehouse-for-Fudge-Corporation

-**Fudge Corporation's Data Warehouse Initiative**
+Data Warehouse Project

-Data warehousing and business intelligence reporting project for Fudgemart-Fudgeflix, akin to Walmart and Fudgeflix, fictional clients facing sales challenges.
-The project's primary objective is to dissect their sales data to uncover trends and patterns.

-**Key Project Steps:**
+# DataWarehouse and Business Intelligence reporting for Fudgemart-Fudgeflix
+Built a data warehouse and ETL project for fictional clients Fudgemart and Fudgeflix

+# Goal of the project
+Fudgemart and Fudgeflix are two fictional clients which are similar to Walmart and Fudgeflix.
+They have been experiencing a decline in sales so the end goal will be to analyze the sales for them to identify trends or patterns in their sales.
+The project utilizes SSIS for the ETL process where the data is extracted from the database, transformed where all the data is made into a conistent format and then loaded into a data warehouse.
+After the ETL process, I have used Power BI to design dashboards for Fudge Corporation and provide actionable insights to the team.
+The steps involved in the project are as follows:

-1. Project Charter Definition
+1. Project Charter for defining the project
-2. Data Profiling and Analysis
+2. Data Profiling for understanding the data
-3. High-Level and Detailed Dimensional Modeling
+3. High-Level Dimensional Modeling
+4. Detailed Dimension Modeling
-4. ROLAP Bus Architecture in MS SQL Server
+5. ROLAP Bus Architecture in MS SQL Server
-5. ETL Process using SSIS (Extract, Transform, Load)
+6. ETL process (Extract, Transform, Load in SSIS)
-6. MOLAP Cube Implementation for Power BI Dashboards
+7. Using MOLAP cubes for creating dashboards in Power BI

-**Technologies and Concepts:**
+# Technologies and Concepts
-1. Technologies: SQL, SSIS, SSAS, SSRS, MS Power BI, MS SQL Server, MS Excel
+Technologies: SQL, SSIS, SSAS, SSRS, MS Power BI, MS SQL Server, MS Excel

-2. Concepts: ETL, Inmon-Kimball Methodology, Star/Snowflake Schema, BI Reporting, SQL Query Optimization, MOLAP Cubes, Dashboarding, and Reporting
+Concepts: ETL, Inmom-Kimball, Star/Snowflake schema, BI reporting, SQL Query Optimization, MOLAP cubes, Dashboarding and reporting

-This project focuses on addressing the sales decline by utilizing data warehousing, ETL processes, and Power BI dashboards to provide actionable insights to Fudgemart-Fudgeflix.